pihnat/rpi-Candle/readme.md

 System requirements for running "Candle":
 -------------------
-* Raspberry Pi 4
-It will run on a raspi3 too but quite sluggishly.
+* Candle will run on a raspi3 too but quite sluggishly.
 Raspi4 preferred.

 Build requirements:
 ------------------